metaborg/spoofax-intellij/BUILD.md

 ## Setting up IntelliJ IDEA

-> **Note**: You can invoke the `scripts/install-intellij` script to
-> perform the following steps automatically.

-1. Install IntelliJ IDEA Community Edition.
-2. Clone the IntelliJ IDEA Community Edition source code from `https://github.com/JetBrains/intellij-community`.
-3. In IntelliJ IDEA, add the Java SDK.
-4. Also add the IntelliJ IDEA Plugin SDK, and set its sourcepath to the downloaded IDEA source.
+Run the `scripts/install-intellij` script.
+This script downloads and installs IntelliJ IDEA Community Edition, downloads its sources, and installs the IDEA SDK in a local repository for use by the plugin.

 ## Setting up the project